 You can find more about the FY2020 funding levels for all federal early childhood programs on CCAoA’s budget and appropriations page.

 What's the difference between CCDBG and CCDF?

 Getting a seat at the table to influence your state’s plans starts with enhancing and updating your CCDBG implementation expertise.
-CCAoA offers free resources and complimentary 1-on-1 technical assistance sessions to help CCR&Rs deepen their impact and secure funding.
-Our experts can talk you through how the CCDBG affects areas like:
+CCAoA offers free resources to help CCR&Rs deepen their impact and secure funding.
+Our experts have provided resources on areas like: